Fruit of the Holy Spirit: Love (Greek: agape, Latin: caritas)

-The Greek word ἀγάπη (agapē) occurs 117 times in 106 verses in the Greek concordance of the NASB.
+According to Strong's Greek Lexicon, the word ἀγάπη (agapē) means love, affection, or benevolence.
+It occurs 117 times in 106 verses in the Greek concordance of the NASB.

-Joy In God (Joy, Greek: chara, Latin: gaudium)
+Joy (Greek: chara, Latin: gaudium)

-The joy referred to here is deeper than mere happiness; it is rooted in God and comes from Him.
-Since it comes from God, it is more serene and stable than worldly happiness, which is merely emotional and lasts only for a time.
+The joy referred to here is characterized as deeper than mere happiness; it is described as rooted in God and coming from him.
+This divine attribution makes it perceived as more serene and stable than worldly happiness, which is merely emotional and lasts only for a time.

-According to Strong's Greek Lexicon, the Greek word listed in the verse is χαρά (G5479), meaning 'joy', 'gladness', or a source of joy'.
-The Greek χαρά (chara) occurs 59 times in 57 verses in the Greek concordance of the NASB.
+According to Strong's Greek Lexicon, the Greek word listed in the verse is χαρά (chara), meaning 'joy', 'gladness', or a source of joy'.
+It occurs 59 times in 57 verses in the Greek concordance of the NASB.